 These Sous Vide Brussels Sprouts are so flavorful and evenly cooked edge-to-edge.
-The sous vide cooking followed by a quick sear in the pan achieves the ideal texture that’s tender in the center and beautifully caramelized and crispy on the outside.
+A 40-minute sous vide cooking followed by a quick sear in the pan achieves the ideal texture that’s tender in the center and beautifully caramelized and crispy on the outside.

-This is a no-fuss and no-fail recipe!
+This is a foolproof and no-fail recipe!
 Perfect for a Thanksgiving or Christmas side dish.

 Why Sous Vide Brussels Sprouts?